 Having kids of very different ages can make visiting a theme park difficult, given the rides’ height requirements.
 At Holiday World, there are a ton of rides that my five-year-old could ride.
 There were just as many options for her as my 13-year-old, which surprised me in a positive way!
 The rides are scattered throughout the park, so you’re not just contained to one area which is perfect for families with kids of all ages.
 Plus, most of the rides that were for the smaller kids, seemed to be fun for everyone.
 I can’t tell you how many times we all rode the Reindeer Games ride.

 I’m thankful we spent two full days at the park, considering it’s much larger than I initially imagined.
 On the first day we attempted to ride all of the rides, but we didn’t quite make it.
 Having really short lines and hardly any waits made this goal much easier.

 The second day was spent at the water park section: Splashin’ Safari, which is included in your admission price.
 SCORE!

 I’m not even sure where to begin, there was so much to ride and splash in.
 I was super impressed by how clean and well thought out the park was.
-When you first arrive into the park, they have lockers you can rent to leave your valuables in.
+When you first arrive in the park, they have lockers you can rent to leave your valuables in.
 Also, there’s no need to worry about keeping track of a key thanks to an awesome wristband system.
-Simply swipe your card, enter the amount of wristbands you need, and swipe your band to open your locker.
+Simply swipe your card, enter the number of wristbands you need, and swipe your band to open your locker.
 Easy-peasy!
-I didn’t want bring my phone along and risk damaging it, so I unfortunately didn’t get as many pictures as I would have liked.
+I didn’t want to bring my phone along and risk damaging it, so I, unfortunately, didn’t get as many pictures as I would have liked.